SMS marketing for insurance agents helps them tackle two major problems in their industry:

 Since your clients already trust you, they would be happy to introduce your services to their friends and family.
 Just send a reminder text to your clients and ask them to refer you to their network.

-Practical use-cases in SMS marketing for insurance agents
+MS marketing for insurance agents

 Before we go any further, I have an important clarification to make.
 Every time I say SMS or texting this post, I do not mean using a cellphone to send it.

 Instead, I am referring to using a business tool (like CallHub) to communicate with your clients and prospects.